Resource-Efficient Neural Networks for Embedded Systems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Austrian Science Fund (FWF) under the project number I2706-N31 and the German Research Foundation (DFG).
+This work was supported by the Austrian Science Fund (FWF) under the project number I2706-N31 and the German Research Foundation (DFG) under the project number FR3273/1-1.
 Furthermore, we acknowledge the LEAD Project Dependable Internet of Things funded by Graz University of Technology.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No.~797223 --- HYBSPN.
+Also, this work is part of the COMET program within the K2 Center “Integrated Computational Material, Process and Product Engineering (IC-MPPE)” (Project No 886385), and supported by the Austrian Federal Ministries for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) and for Labour and Economy (BMAW), represented by the Austrian Research Promotion Agency (FFG), and the federal states of Styria, Upper Austria and Tyrol.
 We acknowledge NVIDIA for providing GPU computing resources.